Season of two viruses? Scientists worried that dengue outbreak may aggravate COVID-19 crisis

 According to the National Vector Borne Disease Control Programme (NVBDCP), 1,36,422 dengue cases were diagnosed in 2019 and an estimated 132 people died.

-"The virus is endemic and present around the year in southern India, and in monsoon and early winter in northern India," Jameel, CEO at DBT/Wellcome Trust India Alliance, a public charity that invests in building biomedical sciences and health research framework, told PTI.
+'The virus is endemic and present around the year in southern India, and in monsoon and early winter in northern India,' Jameel, CEO at DBT/Wellcome Trust India Alliance, a public charity that invests in building biomedical sciences and health research framework.

 Both COVID-19 and have symptoms such as high fever, headache and body pain.